AnirudhBadri/corda/docs/source/hello-world-flow.rst

 Gathering counterparty signatures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The next step is to collect the signature from the counterparty.
-As discussed above, we'll automate this process by invoking the built-in ``CollectSignaturesFlow``:
+The final step in order to create a valid transaction proposal is to collect the counterparty's signature.
+As discussed, we can automate this process by invoking the built-in ``CollectSignaturesFlow``:

 .. container:: codeset